ianelrod/asmserv/README.md

 - libc

 Constraints:
-- Handle GET requests up to 8KB
-- Handle POST requests of up to 2GB
+- Handle GET/POST requests up to 1KB (Serve up to 2GB)
+- Will not parse url encoding
+- Will not do directory traversal

 Future ideas:
 - Handle SIGINT to exit gracefully